 It goes without saying that main regulatory bodies controlling the exchange are Chinese.
 While China is not strictly against Bitcoin and crypto exchanging, its recent clampdown on ICOs suggests that some harsher regulation is coming for all crypto transactions.
 This could negatively affect OKCoin and its ability to provide cheap, fast and secure service to its users.

 The platform provided by OKCoin is web-based and a bit simplistic, somewhat Coinbase like.
 You can access it via your web-browser or via an Android/IOS app.
-OKCoin offers you an option to place limit orders and market orders.
+OKCoin offers you an option to place limit orders and market orders for a wide range of trading pairs.
 The interface is smooth and responsive and the trades are processed almost instantly.

 Limit orders: On the Trade page, choose your trading token on the left side column; click Buy or Sell; fill out the desired price and amount.
 After entering your trading password, click Buy/Sell.